Bigil

-The film was officially announced on 14 November 2018, under its working title Thalapathy 63 (referring to Vijay's 63rd film as an actor), and it further marked the third collaboration of Vijay and Atlee after Theri and Mersal.
-Principal photography for this film commenced on 21 January 2019, where predominantly took place around Chennai, with a minor schedule in Delhi, and ended on 14 August.
-The film's title Bigil, was announced on 22 June 2019, along with the first look poster.
-The film has music composed by A. R. Rahman, with cinematography handled by G. K. Vishnu and editing done by Ruben.
+The film was officially announced in November 2018 under the tentative title Thalapathy 63, as it is Vijay's 63rd film and the official title was announced in June 2019.
+Principal photography commenced in January 2019.
+It was predominantly shot in Chennai, with a minor schedule in Delhi, and wrapped by mid-August.
+The film has music composed by A. R. Rahman, cinematography handled by G. K. Vishnu and editing by Ruben.